Loloflat6/X299-Hackintosh-mainstay/README.md

 # X299-Hackintosh-mainstay
 X299 Hackintosh support
 ## Introduction
-The X299 Hackintosh mainstay repo is made to keep the support for these motherboards alive.
+The X299 Hackintosh mainstay repo is made to keep the support of these motherboards alive and up to date.
 Three years ago, the development started for handle the installation of MacOS on the new Intel-based HEDT platform.
-Since then, hard work has been done over the months to keep the hardware and software up to date.
+Since then, hard work has been done over the months to keep the hardware and software on the top.

 ## Folders